The Amigos Effect: Why I Keep Going Back to Cuba

 In a million years, I couldn’t have predicted how much Cuba would mean to me.
 When we began the long slog to become one of the earliest companies to get U.S. government approval for travel to Cuba, I didn’t have a personal connection.
 My closest brush with the island came from the stories my in-laws told about their visits decades before I ever met them.
 It was a surprise to me that my connections with Cuba would turn into an all-out mission to help Americans see Cuba at this inflection point in history.

-What I now think of as The Amigos Effect—the benefits of deep, sustained and unselfish friendships with the Cuban people—means that Classic Journeys can offer a $1,000 savings per person on every trip to Cuba until March 17, 2017.
-With friends like ours, we’re able to make Cuba more affordable even though we have hands down the best guides, best hotels and best interpersonal experiences of any company that you may consider for your visit.
+What I now think of as The Amigos Effect—the benefits of deep, sustained and unselfish friendships with the Cuban people—we’re able to make Cuba more affordable even though we have hands down the best guides, best hotels and best interpersonal experiences of any company that you may consider for your visit.

 Gaining access to Cuba started for me as a business proposition.
 My company, Classic Journeys, is built around the thrill of immersive cultural travel.
 Being part of the movement to open up Cuba and explore life there was a natural fit.
 Wherever we go on Classic Journeys, we’re all about meeting the local people, and the stated objective of the U.S. government was to establish people-to-people connections between Americans and Cubans.
 It was a match made in heaven.